What will I learn?

 The course fees includes a comprehensive course manual, lunches and refreshments, together with the course dinner.

-To take advantage of the preferential terms, bookings must be made on or before (29 May 2019).
+To take advantage of the preferential terms, bookings must be made on or before (date TBC).
 Substitutions may be made at any time without extra charge except that a non IChemE substitute will be liable to the £80 supplement on the ordinary registration fee.

 Weetwood Hall Conference Centre and Hotel